 At heart, I’m a doctor, and I still see patients, am involved in research and teach.
 I love taking care of people.
 I am a hospitalist, and in that role, someone comes in sick and I do something to help make them better.
 I really am fulfilled by that.
 My broader role now is to enable a whole lot of other people to do the same — to scale optimal care across hundreds or even thousands of interactions — with the singular focus to prevent and cure cancer.

 What are some initiatives you’re currently working on which make you excited?
 Why?

 - IT Fortification - We made a commitment as an enterprise to invest in IT as a department.
 This is critical for digital innovation because you have to start at the core.
 I am really excited because we are building it right with a vision of what the IT team can support as the cancer center continues to expand to serve more patients at more locations and in cutting-edge ways.

-- AI Diagnostics - Dr. J. Ross Mitchell, Moffitt’s Artificial Intelligence Officer, is working on AI Pathology natural language processing and also working on predicting sepsis before it even happens.
-As a Hospitalist, of course I have seen the devastating effects of sepsis and would treat it when recognized.
-However, this work shows how a machine may be able to recognize sepsis sooner and notify the clinical team to act and avoid this potential harmful complication.
+- AI Diagnostics - Our AI team is working on predicting sepsis before it even happens.
+As a Hospitalist, of course, I have seen the devastating effects of sepsis and would treat it when recognized.
+However, this work shows how a machine may be able to recognize sepsis sooner and notify the clinical team to act and avoid this potentially harmful complication.